plone/mockup-training/overview.rst

 ``docs/``: Mockup documentation files and examples built with ``make docs``.

-``Gruntfile.js``: Defines the directives for creating the bundles, documentation and running the tests.
+``Gruntfile.js``: Defines the tasks for creating bundles, documentation and running the tests.
 It depends on mockup-core's `grunt base file
 <https://github.com/plone/mockup-core/blob/87d58d984d5ab193e23f6b6fcd5883a159113b10/js/grunt.js#L53>`_.

 ``index.html``: Documentation index.html file.
 This is the entry file when